-The proposed MAAT optical solution is based on the concept of Advanced Image Slicer (AIS) developed by Robert Content whom has designed the most relevant AIS-IFU optical systems in ground-based 10-m class telescopes and space projects up today.
-As examples this includes the designs of the MUSE mirror-slicer IFU (Henault et al. 2004), the KMOS mirror-slicer system (Content 2006) and the JWST NGNIRSpec slicer (Content 2000).
-For completeness we should also mentioned his Gemini GMOS-IFU design using fiber-lenslets (Allington-Smith et al. 2000).
-We are also in close contact with the company Winlight in Marseille who are well recognised for the optical manufacturing (including opto-mechanics) of the MUSE and KCWI mirror-slicer IFUs (see Figure 23), among others, and complete spectrograph systems such as MUSE, DESI, and PFS.
+2000) and Magellan IMACS-IFU (Schmoll et al. 2004) designs using fiber-lenslets.
+We are also in close contact with the company Winlight in Marseille who are well recognised for the optical manufacturing (including opto-mechanics) of the MUSE and KCWI mirror-slicer IFUs (see Figure 22), among others, and complete spectrograph systems such as MUSE, DESI, and PFS.
 The results presented here support the feasibility of MAAT.
-Naturally this work will have to evolve in a proper and formal phases of Conceptual, Preliminary and Final design for the eventual construction of MAAT (see Section 6).
-At this stage of the project we do not address the optomechanical
+Naturally this work will have to evolve into proper and formal phases of Conceptual, Preliminary and Final design for the eventual construction of MAAT (see Section 6).
+At this stage of the project we do not address the optomechanical aspects of the IFU optical

-Figure 19.
+Figure 18.
 Top: 3D printed dummies built for the in situ testing of the MAAT envelope on OSIRIS (Credit: GTC).
-Bottom: In situ testing of the dummy of the MAAT module on OSIRIS: a) ..., b) ..., c) ..., d) ..., and e) ...
+Bottom: In situ testing of the dummy of the MAAT module on OSIRIS: a) MAAT envelope dummy placed in the Loader mask, b) Baffle to redesign in order to accommodate the subsystem mask frame plus MAAT envelope, c) Width of the MAAT envelope, d) Free space between the rollers and the lower part of the MAAT envelope (orientation $rotB = 80^{\circ}$), and e) Free space between the upper part of the MAAT envelope and the masks edge protection (orientation $rotB = 80^{\circ}$).
+All these poitures have been taken with orientation of $rotB = 80^{\circ}$.
 (Credit: GTC).